 Students wil be given periodic assigments, on the theory and on the computational methods presented in class.

-The assigments (take-home) will be done in groups (up to 5 people).
-The assigments are very important to encourage students to follow and verify their understanding!
+The assigments (take-home) can be done individually or in groups (up to 5 people).

-The exam will consist in an individual written proof (unfortunately, from remote), that will count 70%, and a final project on computational methods, that counts 30%.
+The exam will consist in an individual written proof that will count 70%, and a final project on computational methods, that counts 30%.

 NOTE 1: The final project is done in groups, while the written proof is individual.
 Therefore, the written proof may count 100% if poorly done.

-NOTE 2: The exam structure might be slightly modified, in order to accomodate for the possible difficulties due to the COVID-19 pandemics, taking into account th students' needs.
+NOTE 2: The exam structure might be slightly modified, in order to accomodate for unforseen (as it happened with the COVID-19 pandemic), taking into account the students' needs.
 In that case, students will be promptly informed, through BBoard announcements and more.